Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/namespaces.md

         };
     };
     ```
-=== "If the funciton is in higher level namespace"
+=== "If the function is in higher level namespace"
     ```dae
     func void func01()
     {